Building and maintaining a System of Intracellular Compartments: Introduction

 Our analysis draws inspiration from recent discussions on the nonequilibrium assembly and size control of the diversity of filamentous organelles in eukaryotic cells, such as flagella, cilia, filopodia, which are built from the assembly-disassembly of microtubule or actin based structures~\cite{Mohapatra2016, banerjee, mukherjee, debashish, Marshall2020b}.
 The takeaway from these studies is that homeostasis of structures at a fixed size can be achieved only with size-dependent assembly/disassembly rates~\cite{Mohapatra2016}.

 In this paper, we study the stochastic time evolution of the sizes of the Golgi cisternae subject to nonequilibrium fusion and fission modelled as discrete Markov cycles.
 By integrating over the cycle time of the ``fast'' fusion-fission processes, we derive dynamical mean field equations for the cisternal sizes.
-The active mechanochemistry of the fusion-fission cycles naturally gives rise to a size-dependent negative feedback control via fusion-fission kernels.
-This {\it embedded feed-forward control} successfully maintains stable cisternae in the presence of a net vectorial flux of vesicles.
 The dynamical system for multiple cisternae shows additional nonequilibrium steady states, including limit cycles with definite phase relations between cisternae.
 We identify such nonequilibrium steady states with distinct phenotypic outcomes such as vesicle transport, cisternal progression, or the periodic dissolution and reformation of cisternae across the cell cycle.
 We analyse its dynamic response to systematic perturbations or driving protocols and make definite predictions that may be tested experimentally.
 Our work applies to cisternal dynamics and their organisation in a variety of cellular contexts, both in health and in disease.
 Finally, we study the robustness of this system of cisternae to extrinsic (influx) and intrinsic (chemical) noise, using analytic approaches and Gillespie simulations.
 Taken as a whole, our study argues that the Vesicular Transport and Cisternal Progression models and their variants are different phenotypic outcomes of the same underlying physical description that must occupy different locations in a nonequilibrium phase diagram.
+We see that the active mechanochemistry of the fusion-fission cycles naturally gives rise to a size-dependent {\it embedded feedforward control} via fusion-fission kernels, that successfully maintains stable cisternae in the presence of a net vectorial flux of vesicles.
 For mathematical derivations and analyses of the geometry of flows of dynamical systems, the reader may consult \ref{sec:si00}-\ref{sec:robust_si} of the {\it Supplementary Information} (SI).
 For convenience, we display the numerical values of parameters used in the study in Table\,\ref{tab:tabl1} and a compact Glossary\,\ref{box:definitions} of dynamical systems nomenclature.